-With the concurrence of the IBSL and as part of the Insurance Sector Reforms, a voluntary scheme entitled “Insurance Ombudsman, Sri Lanka” has been established by the Insurance industry, comprising of all the Insurance Companies in Sri Lanka that are supervised by the Insurance Board of Sri Lanka.
-(IBSL).
+With the concurrence of the IRCSL and as part of the Insurance Sector Reforms, a voluntary scheme entitled “Insurance Ombudsman, Sri Lanka” has been established by the Insurance industry, comprising all the Insurance Companies in Sri Lanka that are supervised by the Insurance Regulatory Commission of Sri Lanka (IRCSL).
 The Scheme is funded by the Insurance Association of Sri Lanka (IASL) which comprises of all the registered and licensed Insurance Companies in Sri Lanka.
 The Ombudsman Scheme was established in February 2005.

 The objective of the Ombudsman scheme is the satisfactory settlement and resolution of complaints/disputes by customers of insurance institutions covered by the Scheme with power to make monetary awards binding on the participating insurance institutions.